What is Tax evasion?

 Tax evasion penalties shall be imposed under the following circumstances:

-Taxable person who deliberately fails to settle any payable tax or administrative penalties.
+A taxable person who deliberately fails to settle any payable tax or administrative penalties.

-Taxable person who deliberately understates the actual value of his business or fails to consolidate his related businesses with the intent of remaining below the required registration threshold.
+A taxable person who deliberately understates the actual value of his business or fails to consolidate his related businesses with the intent of remaining below the required registration threshold.

 - a person who charges and collects amounts from his clients claiming them to be tax without being registered.